-SPECIES STATUS HABITAT Blooming Period POTENTIAL FOR OCCURRENCE - BSA POTENTIAL FOR OCCURRENCE - PROJECT AREA Moneses uniflora woodnymph Fed: None State: None CNPS: List 2B.2 Perennial rhizomatous herb.
+SPECIES STATUS HABITAT BLOOMING PERIOD POTENTIAL FOR OCCURRENCE - BSA POTENTIAL FOR OCCURRENCE - PROJECT AREA Moneses uniflora woodnymph Fed: None State: None CNPS: List 2B.2 Perennial rhizomatous herb.
 Occurs in broadleafed upland forests and North Coast coniferous forests, from 100 - 1,100 meters in elevation.
-May - August Moderate.
-Some suitable habitat for this species occurs within the BSA.
-Moderate.
-Some suitable habitat for this species occurs within the Project area.
+May - August Low.
+Marginal suitable habitat for this species occurs within the BSA.
+Low.
+Marginal suitable habitat for this species occurs within the Project area.
 Ophioglossum pusillum northern adder's tongue Fed: None State: None CNPS: List 1B.2 FS: Sensitive Perennial rhizomatous herb.
 Occurs in meadows and seeps, and marsh and swamp margins, from 1,000 - 2,000 meters in elevation.
-July High.
-Suitable habitat for this species occurs within the BSA.
-High.
-Suitable habitat for this species occurs within the Project area.
+July Low.
+Suitable habitat for this species occurs within the BSA, but not observed for more than 100 years.
+Low.
+Suitable habitat for this species occurs within the Project area, but not observed for more than 100 years.
 Orthocarpus pachystachyus Shasta orthocarpus Fed: None State: None CNPS: List 1B.1 BLM: Sensitive Annual herb.
-Occurs in great basin scrub, meadows, seeps, and valley and foothill grasslands, at approximately 850 meters in elevation. Мау Absent.
+Occurs in great basin scrub, meadows, seeps, and valley and foothill grasslands, at approximately 850 meters in elevation.
+May Absent.
 The BSA is above the known elevation range for the species.
 Absent.
 The Project area is above the known elevation range for the species.
 Parnassia cirrata var. intermedia Cascades grass- of-Parnassus Fed: None State: None CNPS: List 1B.3 FS: Sensitive Perennial herb.
 Occurs in bogs, fens, meadows and seeps with rocky, serpentine soils, from 780 - 1,980 meters in elevation.
 August - September Absent.
 The BSA does not support the appropriate soils required t for the species.
 Absent.
 The Project area does not support the appropriate soils required for the species.
 Penstemon filiformis thread-leaved beardtongue Fed: None State: None CNPS: List 1B.3 BLM: Sensitive Perennial herb.
 Occurs in rocky cismontane woodland and lower montane coniferous forest, from 450 - 1,875 meters in elevation May - August Moderate.
 Some suitable habitat for this species occurs within the BSA.
 Moderate.
 Some suitable habitat for this species occurs within the Project area.
 Phacelia cookei Cook's phacelia Fed: None State: None CNPS: List 1B.3 BLM/FS: Sensitive Annual herb.
 Occurs in great basin scrub and lower montane coniferous forest on sandy, volcanic soils, from 1,095 - 1,700 meters in elevation.
 June - July Low.
 Marginal suitable habitat for this species occurs within the BSA.
 Low.
 Marginal suitable habitat for this species occurs within the Project area.
 Phacelia leonis Siskiyou phacelia Fed: None State: None CNPS: List 1B.3 BLM: Sensitive Annual herb.
 Occurs in meadows, seeps and openings in upper montane coniferous forest, often on serpentinite soils, from 1,200 to 2,000 meters in elevation.
 June - August Absent.
 The BSA is below the known elevation range for the species.
 Absent.
 The Project area is below the known elevation range for the species.